Zhenye-Na/blog/_posts/2018-08-02-deplo-laravel-app-to-heroku.md

 ## Creating a Laravel application

-> **Here I assumed you are developing or have accomplished development of a Laravel APP and would like to deploy via [Heroku](https://www.heroku.com/) to make it online.**
+> **I assumed you are developing or have accomplished development of a Laravel APP and would like to deploy via [Heroku](https://www.heroku.com/) to make it online.**

-So just `cd` to your project folder
+So just `cd` to your project folder.

 ### Initializing a Git repository